Smoking during pregnancy

-The sooner you quit smoking during pregnancy, the healthier you and your baby will be.
-It's best to quit smoking before getting pregnant.
-But if you're pregnant, this would be a great opportunity to kick the habit.
+The sooner you quit smoking during pregnancy, the healthier you and your baby can be.
+It’s best to quit smoking before getting pregnant.
+But quitting any time during pregnancy can have a positive effect on your baby’s life.

-Besides, when you quit smoking, you'll never again have to go outside and look for a place to smoke.
-You'll also have:
+Besides, when you quit smoking, you never again have to go outside and look for a place to smoke.
+You also have:

 - Cleaner teeth

 - Fresher breath